kh9sd/UniversalTuringMachine/README.md

 runs Standard Descriptions and Description Numbers of Turing machines

-## Setup
+## Setup and usage
-Download the files, you only need to worry about two of them, config.py and turingrunner.py
+Download the files, you only need to worry about two of them, `config.py` and `turingrunner.py`

 `config.py` contains a dictionary that defines what character are defined by the 0th symbol, 1st symbol, etc

-Any change that isn't extending the dictionary for symbols is purely visual in regards to whether or not a TM wil halt.
+Any change that isn't extending the dictionary for symbols is purely visual in regards to whether or not a TM will halt.

 Example: we have the dictionary
 ```